Frequently Asked Questions

 Charter Schools have a governing School Board that is comprised of community leaders and parents.
 Charter Schools receive their funding from the State and Federal Governments in much the same way other public schools do.

 Yes.
-In addition to the Ogden School District’s Student Dress and Grooming Expectations, students are required to wear uniforms.
+In addition to the Ogden School District's Student Dress and Grooming Expectations, students are required to wear uniforms.
 The Governing Board has drafted an acceptable and legal uniform policy.
-Parents are notified of uniform requirements prior to enrollment and all uniform regulations are detailed in the Parent Handbook.
+Parents are notified of uniform requirements prior to enrollment.

 A charter school is exempt from existing negotiated agreements relating to the hiring, employment, and dismissal of employees.
 A charter school's governing body may determine the level of compensation and the terms and conditions of employment for its employees.
 Charter schools may only employ educators who hold valid teaching certificates or who meet State Board requirements for alternative certification or authorization.